MooseThuraya/PollingApp/README.md

 - Collaborated in developing search, Twitter sharing, and graph analytics features, and achieved 100% code coverage
 - Developed an authentication system for users with admin privileges to perform CRUD on Users and Articles

-## Pages
+## Features
 - Login/Signup
+- Create Poll
-- Dashboard
+- Poll Analytics
-- Articles
+- Search Poll
-- Users/Articles Table
+- Twitter Sharing

 ## Technologies Used
 - C#